280224963/SideMenu-/SA_Project/SA报告.md

 ## Introduction

-#### 1.What is the SlideMenu
+#### 1.What is the SideMenu
-SlideMenu is an open source implementation of a sliding menu animation effect posted on Github.
+SideMenu is an open source implementation of a sliding menu animation effect posted on Github.
 Developing an ios application often involves designing side menus.
 SideMenu is a simple and versatile side menu control written in Swift.
-There are numerous Slide Menu control available on the Internet, this one is more likely be included in apple application.
+There are numerous Side Menu control available on the Internet, this one is more likely be included in apple application.
 SideMenu is practically a frame that helps to switch from one scene to another scene by touching a button or sliding left or right.
 After importing the SideMenu package, developers don't need to write a lot of custom code, just a simple interface call, you can achieve a vivid animation sliding effect.
-The SlideMenu is based on Swift 4.2 and uses Xcode 10 and needs to run on iOS 10 or higher.
+The SideMenu is based on Swift 4.2 and uses Xcode 10 and needs to run on iOS 10 or higher.

 #### 2.History

 ![history](https://github.com/280224963/SideMenu-/blob/master/picture/history.png)

-Figure 1.1: history of SlideMenu.
+Figure 1.1: history of SideMenu.

 #### 3.Preview Samples
 | Slide Out | Slide In | Dissolve | Slide In + Out |